 Products of conception or fetal tissue

-- Submit 0.5 to 1 cm3 sample from the fetal side of the placenta at the site of cord insertion.
+• Placenta - submit 0.5 to 1 cm3 sample from the fetal side of the placenta at the site of cord insertion.

-- Place each tissue sample in a separate, tightly sealed, sterile container with cytogenetic transport media (provided by Colorado Genetics Laboratory) or sterile saline solution.
+- Place each tissue sample in a separate, tightly-sealed, sterile container filled with cytogenetic transport media (provided by Colorado Genetics Laboratory) or sterile saline solution.